 2007 - 2008 - The Futures II planning process is undertaken to help chart the pathway of CCS and AHA into the future.
 The many questions and issues explored ranged from the organizations' responses to the pressing needs of an increasing immigrant population, to the critical issue of making affordable permanent housing accessible, and distributed more equitably, to persons and communities of color.
 Futures II explored insights for the future; identified and named system-wide implications; and began the critical task of charting specific action steps.
 Eight "Insights for the Future" emerged from the Futures II process:

 - Forming leaders in the tradition of Catholic Social Teaching and the Gospel call to service and justice is essential to the future of our organization.

 - Programmatically responsive and financially secure multi-service agencies are essential to the quality of life in our communities.

 - We will move beyond racism.

 - We will focus our many agency capacities to further expand a more comprehensive response to meet the needs of our vulnerable elders.

 - Affordable permanent housing should be available to everyone.

 - Mutually beneficial collaborative relationships and partnerships extend our capacity to serve, reduce competition and improve quality for the common good.

 - Providing creative and flexible programming for populations with significant needs will continue to be a hallmark of our agency.

 During 2009, a reorganization of programs in CCS and CHS took place.
-During that reorganization, the shelter and transitional housing programs in CHS were transferred to the CCS King County Agency.
-The redefined focus of CHS is the development and management of affordable permanent housing with supportive services throughout western Washington.
+During this reorganization, the shelter and transitional housing programs in CHS were transferred to the CCS King County Agency.
+The redefined focus of CHS became the development and management of affordable permanent housing with supportive services throughout Western Washington.